Tatmeen: What Do We Know About Pharmaceutical Traceability in the UAE?

 Establishing hierarchies of products is required to apply GS1 data matrix application, readable information, and SSCC labels (aggregation).
 Additionally, Tatmeen should be notified of any traceability information, including serial numbers.
 All participants in the pharmaceutical supply chain in the UAE must get a GLN from GS1 UAE by December 13th, 2022.
 Tatmeen uses digital traceability to accomplish drug traceability while enabling end users to verify pharmaceuticals.

 Meeting All Tatmeen Requirements

-VISIOTT is a multinational corporation that has supplied hundreds of traceability solutions to countries all over the world.
+VISIOTT TPS is a multinational corporation that has supplied hundreds of traceability solutions to countries all over the world.
 Our serialization technologies successfully execute data matrix and readable text applications on all packages.
-You can carry out the aggregation procedure in accordance with Tatmeen requirements thanks to VISIOTT solutions.
-Through using the VISIOTT software, you may also make your Tatmeen notifications while managing your line management.
+You can carry out the aggregation procedure in accordance with Tatmeen requirements thanks to VISIOTT TPS solutions.
+Through using the VISIOTT TPS software, you may also make your Tatmeen notifications while managing your line management.